Everything you need to know about Tax Compliance in Spain for 2025

 The law outlines specific requirements for Verifactu-compliant software, which must be used by businesses and professionals when issuing ordinary and simplified invoices.
 These requirements include:

 The Ministerial Order detailing Verifactu’s technical requirements was approved on October 28, 2024.
 This triggered a 9-month adaptation period for software developers and vendors, who must update their systems by July 29, 2025.
-While the AEAT has not confirmed the exact enforcement date for taxpayers, it is expected to begin in 2026.
+For taxpayers, Verifactu will come into effect in 2026:

 Businesses and professionals will need to update their management, billing, and accounting systems to meet AEAT requirements.
 However, the responsibility does not rest solely on taxpayers; software developers and providers must also comply with the standards set by the regulation.